For a free demo, questions about DB-Harbour,

 Tablespace Overview

-Display result sets in custom formats and filter them precisely.
+appear in custom formats and can be filtered precisely.

 Tablespace Overview